 I’m doing a little better with the early-rising.
 I’m blaming the strange routine we had in Edinburgh for throwing me a little and meaning I’m still not up as early as I’d like.
 Pancakes are a definite motivation to get me out of bed in the morning though and these are indulgent but healthy ones to boot!

 I have very little experience with gluten-free baking.
 I don’t need to eat gluten-free although I appreciate many people feel better when eating less gluten.
 I’m all for eating less refined food though and try to use mainly whole grain flours in my kitchen.
 Making some empanadas a short while ago (recipe coming soon!)
 I had used up the ends of a few bags of flour and was left with a choice of chickpea or teff flours, incidentally both gluten-free.

 I frequently use teff flour to make Injera, a delicious Ethiopian fermented flat bread that is perfect for scooping up wat (thick vegetable and lentil stews) but figured I could diversify and use it for other kitchen creations.
 Its mild, nutty, almost sweet flavour is ideal for pancakes.

 As well as incorporating banana into the batter for moisture, I thought I’d go all out and top my pancakes with caramelized bananas!
 You might think that sounds more like dessert than breakfast, but serving two this recipe’s really not that high in sugar and fat (coconut oil and coconut sugar also contain some nutrition unlike their refined counterparts).
-The caramel bananas would make a delicious, easy dessert served with a scoop of non-dairy ice cream or coconut cream if, like me, you like to finish dinner with something sweet.
+The caramel bananas would also make a delicious, easy dessert served with a scoop of non-dairy ice cream or coconut cream.

 I was really pleased with how these turned out.
 I’ve read that gluten-free baking can sometimes end up gummy but I did my research and seem to have managed to get the ratios spot on